Care home GP support

 Compassionate care, closer to home

-Our Community Paramedics provide advanced healthcare services beyond emergency response, delivering high-quality, proactive, and patient-centred care
+Our Community Paramedics provide advanced healthcare services beyond emergency response, delivering high-quality, proactive, and patient-centred care through health visits and vaccinations directly in homes and Care Home settings.
+We bridge the gap between hospital, GP practices, and community care, improving outcomes, saving time, and reducing costs.

 - Management of acute illnesses and chronic disease flare-ups